sbhavani/ehr-wallet/SECURITY.md

 ## Reporting a Vulnerability

-The Health Wallet team takes security vulnerabilities seriously.
+The EHR Wallet team takes security vulnerabilities seriously.
 We appreciate your efforts to responsibly disclose your findings and will make every effort to acknowledge your contributions.

 ### How to Report a Security Vulnerability